Brownfield land

-Examples of post industrial brownfield sites include abandoned factories, dry cleaning establishments and gas stations.
-Landfills are specifically excluded from the definition of PDL - and hence brownfields - in England.
-Typical contaminants include hydrocarbon spillages, solvents and pesticides, as well as heavy metals like lead, tributyl tins and asbestos.
+Examples of post industrial brownfield sites include abandoned factories, ash ponds, landfills, dry cleaning establishments, and gas stations.
+Typical contaminants include hydrocarbon spillages, solvents and pesticides, asbestos, and heavy metals like lead.

-Many contaminated post-industrial brownfield sites sit unused for decades as involuntary parks because cleaning cost is more than land worth after redevelopment.
-Previously unknown underground wastes can increase the cost for study and clean-up.
-Acquisition, adaptive re-use, and disposal of a brownfield site requires advanced and specialized appraisal analysis techniques.
+Many contaminated post-industrial brownfield sites sit unused because the cleaning costs may be more than the land is worth after redevelopment.
+Previously unknown underground wastes can increase the cost for study and cleanup.
+Depending on the contaminants and damage present adaptive re-use and disposal of a brownfield can require advanced and specialized appraisal analysis techniques.

 Definition

 Canada

-Environment and Climate Change Canada defines brownfields as "abandoned, idle or underutilized commercial or industrial properties [typically located in urban areas] where past actions have caused environmental contamination, but which still have potential for redevelopment or other economic opportunities."
+The Federal Government of Canada defines brownfields as "abandoned, idle or underused commercial or industrial properties [typically located in urban areas] where past actions have caused environmental contamination, but which still have potential for redevelopment or other economic opportunities."